-Trade wars, slowing global growth, power failures, nervousness ahead of elections, possible further rating downgrades and some spectacular price collapses in Johannesburg Stock Exchange (JSE) market darlings have led many South Africans to reduce investments in the local market or stop investing altogether.
+Trade wars, slowing global growth, power failures, nervousness ahead of elections, possible further rating downgrades and some spectacular price collapses in Johannesburg Stock Exchange (JSE) market darlings have led many South Africans to reduce investments in the local market or stop investing.

 What are the characteristics of quality shares?

-Earnings are fundamentally important.
+Profitability is fundamentally important.
 Stock returns are generally a function of earnings growth and so we evaluate a company’s ability to generate earnings growth over a long period of time.
-We also prefer companies with low earnings volatility, positive earnings through the economic cycle and a track record of uninterrupted dividends.

 Other key metrics we look at are return on assets, return on equity and return on invested capital which are all good indicators of profitability.
 A company’s ability to convert earnings into cash is also an indicator of quality.